MeetAdalaja/crime-canada/README.md

 1. **Research first**
    Notebooks in `research/` perform data loading, cleaning (e.g., grouping by offence categories, year, geography), and exploratory visuals.
-Baseline models (classical regressors or time‑series) can be prototyped here before promotion to the API.
+Baseline models (classical regressors or time-series) can be prototyped here before promotion to the API.

 2. **Data pipeline (planned)**